 Dissociative fugue

-• Presents will present in a new geographic location with amnesia and possibly a new identity.
-Can be associated with traumatic circumstances
+• Patients will present in a new geographic location with amnesia and possibly a new identity.
+Can be associated with traumatic circumstances.

 Depression and related diseases